MobileCloudNetworking/mobaas/README.md

    * `ssh_key_location`: this is an RSA (DSA is not supported) ssh key that the service manager uses to deploy applications with and authenticate against the target git repository
  * `cloud_controller`
    * `nb_api`: The URL to the North-bound API of the [CloudController](https://git.mobile-cloud-networking.eu/cloudcontroller/mcn_cc_api)
-   * `ops_api`: The URL to the OpenShift instance running behind the NBAPI.
-This is currently **ONLY** a work around and will be removed in the future.

 This service manager framework assumes that the bundle supplied will be deployed using git.